mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-The output reactive power of the observed generators is subject to limits which are defined as follows:
+The output reactive power of the observed generators is subject to limits defined as:
 ```@repl GeneratorReactivePowerLimits
 [system.generator.capability.minReactive system.generator.capability.maxReactive]
 ```